-It is Melati’s job to teach six-year old construct soldiers, artificial humans grown in labs and activated with programmed minds.
+It is Melati’s job to teach six-year old construct soldiers, artificial humans grown in labs and activated with programmed minds to serve in an interstellar war.
 Her latest cohort has one student who claims that he is not a little boy, but a mindbase traveller whose swap partner took off with his body.
-It soon becomes clear that a lot of people are scouring the station for this man, a scientist with dangerous knowledge.
+It soon becomes clear that a lot of people are scouring the space station for this fugitive, a scientist with dangerous knowledge about interstellar space.

 “Thirty minutes,” Lt.
 Laura Jennings said into the silence of the Construct Activation Unit.